 Property, plant and equipment are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amounts may be not recoverable.
-These impairment indicators included (i) operating losses incurred by restaurants during the financial year, except for new restaurants in their first year of operation; or (ii) plans to close a restaurant.
+These impairment indicators included (i) operating losses incurred by restaurants during the financial year, except for new restaurant in its first year of operation; (ii) plans to close a restaurant; (iii) economic performance is worse than expected; or (iv) other external factors.
 An impairment loss may be recognised if the assets' carrying amounts exceed their recoverable amounts.
-The recoverable amounts have been determined based on fair value less costs to sell or value-in-use valuations.
-These calculations require the use of judgments and estimates.
+The recoverable amounts have been determined based on higher of fair value less costs to sell or value-in-use valuations.
+These calculations require the use of judgements and estimates.

-Management judgment is required in the area of asset impairment particularly in assessing: (i) whether an event has occurred that may indicate that the related asset values may not be recoverable; (ii) whether the carrying amount of an asset can be supported by the recoverable amount, being the higher of fair value less costs to sell and net present value of future cash flows which are estimated based upon the continued use of the asset in the business; and (iii) the appropriate key assumptions to be applied in preparing cash flow projections including whether these cash flow projections are estimated using appropriate revenue growth rate, operating margin, and discounted using an appropriate rate.
+Management judgement is required in the area of asset impairment particularly in assessing: (i) whether an event has occurred that may indicate that the related asset values may not be recoverable; (ii) whether the carrying amount of an asset can be supported by the recoverable amount, being the higher of fair value less costs to sell and net present value of future cash flows which are estimated based upon the continued use of the asset in the business; and (iii) the appropriate key assumptions to be applied in preparing cash flow projections including whether these cash flow projections are estimated using appropriate revenue growth rate, operating margin, and discounted using an appropriate rate.
 Changing the assumptions selected by management in assessing impairment, including the discount rates or the growth rate assumptions in the cash flow projections, could materially affect the net present value used in the impairment test and as a result affect the Group's financial position and results of its operations.